 We begin reviewing immediately after the deadline, and are unable to accommodate late submissions.
 Therefore, if you have a strong desire to enter the program in a specific semester, you must adhere to the deadlines.
 Check the Graduate College website for when applications are available for each admissions cycle.

 Check the Graduate College website for the beginning dates of the admissions cycles.

 That varies greatly!
 If a student attends on a full-time basis, the MA degree (Clinical Mental Health Counseling, 60 hours; Marital, Couple, and Family Counseling, 60 hours; School Counseling, 54 hours) generally takes about three years or a little more to progress through the course work, practicum, and internships.
 The final three courses (two courses for School Counseling) are the clinical sequence which must be taken in consecutive semesters: COUN 5689, Clinical Practicum, and COUN 5389 Site-based Internship.
 Therefore, this is a complete year, if enrolled in all three semesters (fall, spring and summer).
-We recommend that you take the sample degree plan, Master Schedule, plot your own individual plan, and if you are accepted into the Program, meet with your advisor.
+We recommend that you take the sample degree plan, Master Schedule, plot your own individual plan, and if you are accepted into the Program, meet with your assigned faculty advisor.

 There are many factors that impact the time required to complete a program.
 The number of courses taken any given semester can vary for each student.
 Some students take more classes during the summer than other students.
 Life events may occur that change or interrupt a student's plan.
 The Professional Counseling Program faculty members recognize that students are eager to graduate and work as professional counselors.
 However, please consider that people assimilate knowledge and skills at different rates.
 We suggest each student move through the program at a pace that makes it most likely that s/he will be knowledgeable, skillful, and ultimately successful.